el-visio/rpn68k/README.md

 A macro extension for Motorola 68000 assembly with Forth inspired syntax.
 Improve your development time without slowing down the code.

 Featuring
-- stack arithmetic (also fixed point operations), top of stack automatically cached
+- hybrid accumulator / stack arithmetic, also fixed point operations
-- local variables
+- named local variables
 - structured assembly: if / else / endif, range loops, while loops - and _everything can be nested_
-- functions with input and output
+- functions with input and output values
 - inline assembly because it _IS_ assembly